 |Band||Basic residential SDLT rates||Higher SDLT rates|

 You will need to send the relevant transfer document to the Stamp Office for physical stamping if you want that document to be legally enforceable.
-For instance I recently advised on the stamping of a transfer arising out of a land transaction in 1846.
+For instance, Patrick Cannon recently advised on the stamping of a transfer arising out of a land transaction in 1846.

-Patrick is authorised by the Bar Standards Board to do Public Access Work and litigation which means that he can work directly with clients and deal directly with HMRC on their behalf.
+Patrick is authorised by the Bar Standards Board to do Public Access Work and litigation, which means that he can work directly with clients and deal directly with HMRC on their behalf.
 Patrick works on the basis of fixed fees agreed up-front via his Clerk and he does not use open ended hourly rates.